 Buonfiglio is one of the several Florentine founders of the Servite Order (Servants of Mary) who took up a life of solitude and prayer.
 These founders were canonized in 1887 by Pope Leo XIII.

-Keep your family safe, O Lord, with unfailing care, that, relying solely on the hope of heavenly grace, they may be defended always by your protection.
+O God, who teach us that you abide in hearts that are just and true, grant that we may be so fashioned by your grace as to become a dwelling pleasing to you.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.

 Prayer over the Offerings

 May this oblation, O Lord, we pray, cleanse and renew us and may it become for those who do your will the source of eternal reward.
 Through Christ our Lord.

 They ate and had their fill, and what they craved the Lord gave them; they were not disappointed in what they craved.